 I became interested in photography in my early teens, but it was when I started at University to study Zoology that I set up a Photographic Society, which was funded out of a small grant from the Students Union.
 We had our own darkroom and soon purchased the necessary equipment and chemicals to develop our own film and make prints.

-After completing my degree and subsequent post graduate study I slowly but surely found that I had less time to devote to my hobby.
-Unable to gain employment in my chosen field after qualifying, I eventually started a career in IT and Business Systems, then got married, later started a family and worked and then worked some more!
-Photography certainly took a back seat!
+After completing a further post graduate study I slowly but surely found that I had less time to devote to my hobby.
+Photography took a back seat!

 Over forty years later I found that I was able to take early retirement and it was this that gave me the opportunity to get back into my favorite hobby.
-During that intervening period of course, digital cameras had arrived and so it was with great delight back in 2002 that I bought myself my first one (a Ricoh Caplio RR30).
-Between then and 2012 I owned various point and shoot cameras, but what really sparked my interest back to life was the purchase of a Canon SX40 HS.
-A truly fine 12 megapixel bridge camera which boasted a 35x zoom!
+I owned various point and shoot cameras, but what really sparked my interest back to life was the purchase of a Canon SX40 HS, a truly fine 12 megapixel bridge camera which boasted a 35x zoom!